We are sorry – something went wrong here.

 Artificial intelligence (AI) is moving into all areas of life – including aircraft cockpits.
 The objective is to use digital assistants to make flying smarter and safer and to replace co-pilots in the medium run.

-Emergency escape into space
+Spun into space

 In Motion